 Forms

 The examples on this page show how we manage forms and their fields, and their default styles.
-Recommendations are based on Adam Silver's article Form design: from zero to hero all in one blog post and the GOV.UK design system.
+Recommendations draw from Adam Silver's article Form design: from zero to hero all in one blog post and the GOV.UK design system.

 An example search form is available in core components.